mixxxdj/manual/source/chapters/library.rst

     * Allows to change the :term:`BPM` to 50%, 66%, 75%, 133,33%, 150%, or
       200% of the BPM set by Mixxx when :ref:`analyzing <library-analyze>` the tracks.
-If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
+If many of the detected BPM values are incorrect, you may try other settings in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the analysis.
-      analysis.

     * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so
       you can't edit them in the track properties.
 The |ic_lib_bpm_unlocked|